vsatyamesc/Blender-Bulk-Texture-Replacer/README.md

 Install the Tool.

 The Convertor should be inside the "Tool" UI.

+## Bulk Texture Replacer
+>> 1. It can replace bulk replace textures with your input name
+>> 2. Another use case, suppose you have a texture image which is applied to a lot of objects, you can run this addon to rename the texture to your new one, basically Remapping the texture with your new one.
+Works like Remap user in blender file API.
 Before Using:
 Use a convertor tool to convert all your texture files into whatever you want